0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 ```powershell
 Install-WindowsFeature -Name NET-Framework-Core
 ```
-But it didn't,and after some searching I was able to install it by letting the VM to install Windows updates because it has some versions of `.NET Framework`.
-Then the script handle the rest of the installation.
+However, it didn't, and after some research, I managed to install it by allowing the virtual machine to install Windows updates as it contains various `.NET Framework` versions.
+The remainder of the installation is then handled by the script.

-After fixing these errors the playbooks run smoothly
+Then The playbooks operate without a hitch with these corrections.
 ![image](/assets/images/GOAD/installing/done.png)

-I checked on `DC02` (because it was the one that had the most number of errors) if it was correctly assigned to the domain:
+I verified that `DC02` was successfully assigned to the domain (since it had the highest number of errors):
 ```powershell
 [System.DirectoryServices.ActiveDirectory.Domain]::GetComputerDomain()
 ```
 ![image](/assets/images/GOAD/installing/domain.png)

-And we are all set up!!
+And everything is set up!

 ---

-I will be writing more posts on how to exploit this lab
+I'll be posting more on how to take advantage of this lab.